 If you compare the cost of the UF MBA Program to other top 50 programs, you will realize that it is a great value no matter which program that you enroll in.
-The costs of the Traditional Programs are subsidized by the State of Florida.
+The costs of the Full-Time Programs are subsidized by the State of Florida.
 This lowers the cost of tuition for Florida residents.
 The part-time programs have to pay for themselves and therefore are at more market-driven prices.

-From the student’s perspective, the greatest cost of the Traditional Programs is the opportunity cost of not being able to work full time for one or two years.
+From the student’s perspective, the greatest cost of the Full-Time Programs is the opportunity cost of not being able to work full time for one or two years.
 Students in the part-time programs are able to continue to earn income and often receive tuition assistance from their employers, substantially lowering their total investment.

 When are program payments due?

 A non-refundable deposit is due upon acceptance, prior to enrolling.
 Once enrolled, payments are due by the first day of each term.
-In the Traditional Programs, the deposit covers the cost of orientation and professional development activities during the course of the MBA.
+In the Full-Time Programs, the deposit covers the cost of orientation and professional development activities during the course of the MBA.
 For the part-time programs, the deposit is credited to the last term.
 Part-time students can request a 45-day deferral to allow time for company reimbursement to be processed.

-No. Currently concentrations and certificates are available only in the Traditional Programs.
+No. Currently concentrations and certificates are available only in the Full-Time Programs.
 For most students, a general MBA from a prestigious school, like UF, is ample to allow them to pursue new career opportunities.
 Also, as you become more senior in an organization, you will be less of a specialist and be expected to have a working knowledge of all functional areas.

 What specific computer requirements are there for the program?